confluentinc/ccloud-sdk-go-v2/networking-privatelink/v1/docs/PrivateLinkAttachmentConnectionsNetworkingV1Api.md

 func main() {
-    environment := "env-00000" // string | Filter the results by exact match for environment. specPrivateLinkAttachment := "platt-00000" // string | Filter the results by exact match for spec.private_link_attachment.
+    environment := "env-00000" // string | Filter the results by exact match for environment. specPrivateLinkAttachment := "platt-00000" // string | Filter the results by exact match for spec.private_link_attachment. (optional)
     pageSize := int32(56) // int32 | A pagination size for collection requests. (optional) (default to 10)
     pageToken := "pageToken_example" // string | An opaque pagination token for collection requests. (optional)